Young Voices for a Sustainable Future

 Learn more about BASF’s commitment to communities and a sustainable future.

-Learn more about how JA and BASF are working together to inspire youth through our Innovation Challenge for a Just Transition in this report by JA Europe.
+Each year, our partnership grows.
+Click on one of the links below to read how JA and BASF are working together to inspire youth through our Innovation Challenge for a Just Transition.

-We learned a lot through the project.
-We learned more about sustainable development goals.
-We are passionate about solving problems related to sustainable agriculture and are so proud of our idea to support farmers.
+Through the project, we learned about sustainable development goals.
+We’re now passionate about solving problems related to sustainable agriculture and are so proud of our business idea to support farmers.

 — JA student, Vietnam